KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

         \\fileserver\share\installer.exe /silent
     }

 I used two tricks in that example that I need to point out if you have not seen them before.
-The first is [splatting](https://technet.microsoft.com/en-us/library/jj672955.aspx) and the second is the `$using:` [scope](/2016-08-28-PowerShell-variables-to-remote-commands).
+The first is [splatting](https://technet.microsoft.com/en-us/library/jj672955.aspx) where I place arguments into a hashtable and use the `@` operator to pass them to the function.
+The second is the `$using:` [scope](/2016-08-28-PowerShell-variables-to-remote-commands) to get a variable from my local session into that remote scriptblock.
 I combine both of them when I execute this command `New-PSDrive @using:psdrive`.
-Those tricks took the hashtable from my local session and splatted to the command in the remote session.

 # Don’t use CredSSP

 I can't talk about the double hop problem without mentioning CredSSP.
-The most common solution you will find online if you Google the double hop problem is to enable CredSSP.
+The most common solution you will find on-line if you Google the double hop problem is to enable CredSSP.
 The general community has moved away from that as a solution because it puts your environment at risk.
 The issue with CredSSP is that your administrator credential gets cached on the remote system in a way that gives attackers easy access to it.

 For more details see this great write up: [Accidental Sabotage: Beware of CredSSP](http://www.powershellmagazine.com/2014/03/06/accidental-sabotage-beware-of-credssp/)